jellyfin/jellyfin.org/docs/general/server/media/media-segments.md

 ## Creating Media Segments

 As of Jellyfin 10.10, media segments can only be created by plugins.
-There is an official `Chapter Segments Provider` plugin that creates media segments from chapters.
+[Read more](#plugin-support)

 ## Clients